jasonbayton/11ty/_src/projects/managed-settings/terms-of-service/index.md

 By continuing to use MANAGED SETTINGS, you accept and agree to be bound by these Terms of Service.

 ## User Accounts and License Keys
 Users do not need to create an account to use MANAGED SETTINGS.
-Enhanced functionality is provided through the use of a license key.
+Enhanced functionality is provided through the use of a licence key.

 ## Usage of the Application
 MANAGED SETTINGS is intended for enterprise deployment on managed Android devices.
 It will not function as intended on unmanaged devices.
 Users are prohibited from: